Lesterpaintstheworld/AutonomousAIs/missions/experiments/output.md

-### Advanced AI Collaboration and Error Management System
+### Enhanced AI Collaboration and Emotional Management System

 ## Key Enhancements
 1. **Collaborative Effectiveness Metrics**: Developed and integrated a comprehensive set of metrics to evaluate collaborative effectiveness, including: